Where does the term ‘Stockholm syndrome’ come from?

 Dr. Niels Bejerot coined the term “Stockholm syndrome” after the bank robbery-turned-siege.
 In an interview with The New Yorker, he said, without any real psychological foundation, that there was bound to be a bond between captor and captive after a certain period of time.

-Who was Patty Hearst and how was she connected?
+Who was Patty Hearst and how was she connected to Stockholm syndrome?

 Patty Hearst is the woman people tend to think of when they hear the term “Stockholm syndrome.”
-In 1974 she was abducted from her apartment in Berkeley, California, by members of the Symbionese Liberation Army, per Brittanica.
+In 1974 she was abducted from her apartment in Berkeley, California, by members of the Symbionese Liberation Army (SLA), per Brittanica.

+Hearst’s relationship with her kidnappers, and that there even was a relationship to begin with, came into question once the teen publicly pledged herself to the SLA by posing in a photograph with a weapon and the group’s flag.
+Here, her association with the newly coined Stockholm syndrome began.

-Allegedly, she was brainwashed into joining the group on their anti-capitalist crusade and was captured in San Francisco in 1975 after traversing the country in an attempt to evade capture by the police.
-Her case was explained away as Stockholm syndrome.
+She was arrested in San Francisco in 1975 after traversing the country in an attempt to evade capture by the police and sentenced to seven years in prison.
+In 1979, however, President Jimmy Carter commuted her sentence.

 Hearst’s position as a public figure catapulted her case into the spotlight, whereas the original Stockholm case fell to the wayside.

-Note: Editor’s note: This article was originally published on January 28, 2023.